 - Multi-disciplinary training events and conferences aimed at developing scientific collaboration;

 - Public engagement and outreach to the next generation of scientists

 - Full careers development programme, including paid internships of up to 3 months available to all our PhD researchers in government policy-making, business, consultancy, technology, exploration and research both in UK and overseas.

 Our comprehensive and effective training and careers development programme is designed to prepare our PhD researchers to take on future leadership roles science, technology, business and policy-making.

 We welcome applications from students in relevant NERC’s science disciplines plus those with degrees in physics, engineering, mathematics, statistics and computer programming.
 Detailed candidate requirements and a supervisor contact email are provided on the project descriptions.
 Please email the supervisor if you have any questions about the project or eligibility.
-Applications are primarily open to UK residents only (minimum residence of 3 years excluding time in further education), however, a limited number of full studentships are also available to EU residents.
+Applications are primarily open to UK residents only, however, a limited number of full studentships are also available to EU residents.

 General academic requirements

 Applicants should have obtained, or be about to obtain, a first or upper second-class UK Honours degree, or the equivalent qualifications gained outside the UK.
 Applicants with a lower second-class degree will be considered if they also have a master’s degree or relevant professional experience.

 Applicants should identify a project or projects that they would be interested in doing via the research theme links of Dynamic Earth, Living World and Changing Planet below, and applicants can find links on those pages to the relevant institutions for completion of the application process.
 There is no limit on the number of applications you can make within the Gw4+ partnership.
 After submitting the application, applicants may be contacted by the project supervisor(s) to discuss the project in more detail.